-cities, which are crucial for global sustainability.
-Increased use of green infrastructure and other ecosystem-based approaches can help to advance sustainable urban development while reinforcing climate mitigation and adaptation.
+Increased use of green infrastructure and other ecosystem-

+based approaches can help to advance sustainable urban development while reinforcing climate mitigation and adaptation.
 Urban key biodiversity areas should be safeguarded.
 Solutions can include retrofitting green and blue infrastructure, such as creating and maintaining green spaces and biodiversity-friendly water bodies, urban agriculture, rooftop gardens and expanded and accessible vegetation cover in existing urban and peri-urban areas and new developments.
-Green infrastructure in urban and surrounding rural areas can complement large-scale "grey infrastructure" in areas such as flood protection, temperature regulation, cleaning of air and water, treating wastewater for meeting the Sustainable Development Goals in and the provision of energy, locally sourced food and the health benefits of interaction with nature.
+Green infrastructure in urban and surrounding rural areas can complement large-scale "grey infrastructure" in areas such as flood protection, temperature regulation, cleaning of air and water, treating wastewater and the provision of energy, locally sourced food and the health benefits of interaction with nature.